smirnovlad/SubwayDetectionAssistant/README.md

     To solve this problem, I used the OpenCV library implementation provided by the conda package manager.

 ### Web App 🌐

+The developed interface allows the user to upload a video recording of the metro platform, select the FPS for segmenting the uploaded recording, as well as one of the video stream processing modes: fragmentation, segmentation, human pose estimation, detection.

 #### Backend